It didn’t take long after Universal Studios Florida’s 1990 opening for the Orlando park to carve out an enviable spot among U.S. theme parks.

 His job on Barney “mainly involved sitting in a small booth, watching the show over and over again, pushing a button occasionally and trying to get ‘I Love, You Love Me,’ out of your head,” Kubersky said.
 While he didn’t stay for long, many other employees did, especially if they liked entertaining small children.
 “There was definitely a Barney family,” he said.

 A special bond with the audience

 Stephen Hurst was a longtime member of that family.
-He worked on “A Day in the Park with Barney” as a stage manager from 1996 to 2000, then returned to the show as talent in 2002 — and was, to use proper theme park lingo, “friends with” both Mr. Peekaboo and Barney.
+He worked on “A Day in the Park with Barney” as a stage manager from 1996 to 2000, then returned to the show as on-stage talent in 2002, playing both Mr. Peekaboo and Barney (or to use proper theme park lingo, he was “friends with” both Mr. Peekaboo and Barney).